Australia

 • Exploring options to facilitate the trade of hydrogen and its derivatives produced from renewables (such as ammonia) from Australia to Germany, including through Germany’s H2Global Initiative.

-• The announcement, in June 2021, of a Japan-Australia Partnership on Decarbonisation through Technology; amongst other things, the announcement includes a commitment to jointly support initiatives to help drive the transition to net zero emissions, with a joint focus on lower emissions LNG production, transport and use; clean fuel ammonia, clean hydrogen and derivatives produced from renewable energy or from fossil fuels with substantial carbon capture, utilisation and storage; carbon capture utilisation and storage; carbon recycling; and low emissions steel and iron ore.
+• The announcement, in June 2021, of a Japan-Australia Partnership on Decarbonisation through Technology; the announcement includes a commitment to jointly support initiatives to help drive the transition to net zero emissions, including, amongst other measures, a joint focus on clean hydrogen and derivatives produced from renewable energy or from fossil fuels with substantial carbon capture, utilisation and storage (as well as a focus on low emissions steel and iron ore).

-• The announcement, in July 2021, that the United Kingdom (UK) and Australian Governments signed a Letter of Intent between the two countries to establish a partnership on low emissions solutions; cooperation will focus on research and development across six key technologies, including clean hydrogen.
-In December 2023, a joint funding call for Australian and UK green hydrogen projects was opened as part of the Australia-UK Renewable Hydrogen Innovation Partnerships Program.
-AUD$10 million in funding will be available for Australian projects over two years.
-Funding will be matched by Innovate UK to support UK partners on these joint projects.
+• The announcement, in July 2021, that the United Kingdom and Australian Governments signed a Letter of Intent between the two countries to establish a partnership on low emissions solutions; cooperation will focus on research and development across six key technologies, including clean hydrogen.

 • The announcement, in January 2022, of the AUD$150 million Australian Clean Hydrogen Trade Program (ACHTP), will support Australian-based hydrogen supply chain projects that secure overseas public or private sector investment.
 The first round of the Program will focus on the export of clean hydrogen to Japan under the above-noted Japan-Australia Partnership on Decarbonisation through Technology.